Calling tomorrow's multidimensional thinkers and leaders

 A Tradition of Untraditional Thinking

 All of Lehigh's engineering programs are designed to encourage students to think holistically about societal challenges -- we're proud that it has been a hallmark of a Lehigh education since our earliest days.
-Building on that legacy, Lehigh's Integrated Programs serve students who seek the intellectual and personal challenge of realizing such a convergence of perspectives: Bioengineering and religion.
+Building on that legacy, Lehigh's Interdisciplinary Programs serve students who seek the intellectual and personal challenge of realizing such a convergence of perspectives: Bioengineering and religion.
 Finance and mechanical engineering.
 Manufacturing systems and international relations.

 - B.S., Integrated Business and Engineering (Honors)